Anu277/React-portfolio/README.md

 # React-portfolio
-Hello there!
+Hello there! <br>
-I mad emy portfolio with React after previous ones.
+I made my portfolio with React after previous ones.<br>
-My previous one is made with HTML CSS and JS only.
+My previous one is made with HTML CSS and JS only.<br>
 Used: ReactJs, Tailwind Css, JavaScript